6 Steps to Get Out of Debt

 Then, subtract your expenses from your income; whatever is left over is your discretionary allowance.
 Allocate a portion of this amount every month to pay down debt.

-If the amount is less than zero, you are spending more than you earn, so you first need to earn more or spend less to create the financial cushion in your budget needed to comfortably pay down debt while meeting other important financial obligations.
+If you do math and the amount is less than zero, you are spending more than you earn.
+You first need to earn more or spend less to create the financial cushion in your budget needed to comfortably pay down debt while meeting other important financial obligations.

 Set up a Debt Payment Plan